jharwell/sierra/docs/src/tutorials/plugin/platform/index.rst

 Creating a New Platform Plugin
 ==============================

+..
+IMPORTANT:: There is an example of defining a platform plugin in the
+               :xref:`sample project repo<SIERRA_SAMPLE_PROJECT` for a fictional
+               JSON-based simulator.
+It is all but functional, because there is no such JSON-based simulator available :_).
+This can be used in tandem with this guide to build your own platform plugin.

 For the purposes of this tutorial, I will assume you are creating a new :term:`Platform` :term:`Plugin` ``matrix``, and the code for that plugin lives in ``$HOME/git/plugins/platform/matrix``.